sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Branch/Decision coverage

-Complex programs often rely on lots of complex conditions (e.g., `if` statements composed of many conditions).
+Complex programs often rely on lots of complex conditions (e.g. `if` statements composed of many conditions).
 When testing these programs, aiming at 100% line or block coverage might not be enough to cover all the cases we want.
 We need a stronger criterion.